bruab/bruab.github.io/someone-will-hate-it.md

 And this newsletter can remind you, too.

-Sign up and I'll send you a short post every month or so.

-Each short article tells the story of an _undeniable genius_ being _absolutely dragged_ by critics, or peers, or random strangers, or all of the above.
+Sign up and I'll send you a weekly update about what I'm working on, including articles about _undeniable geniuses_ being _absolutely dragged_ by critics, or peers, or random strangers, or all of the above.

 I hope it will help you overcome your worry.

 Sign up here:

-{% include swhi-subscribe-form.html %}
+{% include newsletter-subscribe-form.html %}

 Cancel anytime.